Islam in the United Kingdom: Antisemitism

-According to British Muslim journalist Mehdi Hasan, "anti-Semitism isn't just tolerated in some sections of the British Muslim community; it's routine and commonplace".
-A 2016 survey of 5,446 adult Britons, part of a report titled Anti-Semitism in contemporary Great Britain conducted by the London-based Institute for Jewish Policy Research found that the prevalence of antisemitic views among Muslims was two to four times higher than the rest of the population, that 55% of British Muslims held at least one antisemitic view (compared to 30% of the general population), and that there was a correlation between Muslim religiosity and antisemitism.
-A 2020 poll by Hope not Hate found that 45% of British Muslims held a generally favourable view of British Jews, and 18% held a negative view.
+British Muslim journalist Mehdi Hasan has argued that "anti-Semitism isn't just tolerated in some sections of the British Muslim community; it's routine and commonplace".
+Quantitative research has reported higher prevalence of some antisemitic attitudes among British Muslims than among the general public.
+The Institute for Jewish Policy Research (JPR), drawing on a 2016 nationally representative survey of 5,446 adults, reported that a higher share of Muslim respondents endorsed at least one antisemitic attitude than the population average, and found associations between higher levels of religiosity and endorsement of some antisemitic stereotypes.
+Other polling has suggested more mixed attitudes: a 2020 survey commissioned by Hope not Hate reported that 45% of British Muslims held a favourable view of British Jews, while 18% held an unfavourable view.